What is tadka dal?

 - 2 cups water

 - Soak lentils in 3 cups of water for 4-6 hours.

 - Pressure cook the lentils with chopped tomatoes,salt and turmeric.Keep it aside.

 - In a pan, heat oil, add cumin seeds and dried chillies and let it splutter.

 - Add ginger,garlic,chilli and onions.
 Let it cook until onions are golden brown.

-- Mash the dal and add onions mixture to the dal.
+- Mash the lentils and add onions mixture to it.

 - Let it come to a boil,garnish with chopped coriander leaves

 I have used pressure cooker here in this recipe.
 However, you can always use your instant pot for it.
 I am yet to try this in mine though.
 Will update the recipe card as soon as I do. 🙂

 If you like your food spicy, increase the red chili powder in tempering.
 If you like your food mild, use paprika or Kashmiri red chilly powder which are a milder variety.
 You may also temper the red chilies separately along with a teaspoon cumin seeds in ghee/oil in a tadka pan.
 Always let the seeds splutter and then add the red chili and optionally, heeng Add it over the hot lentils for extra flavor.